ChristinaChina/mywebsite/content/en/posts/my daily life/2025-09-01 Photographic Record | Guangzhou Daily Life 2.0.md

   - creations
 ---

-{{<figure src="/images/Guangzhou/2025-09-01,01.jpg" title="September 1, 2025, Girls in front of the convenience store on the first day of school
+{{<figure src="/images/Guangzhou/2025-09-01,01.jpg" title="September 1, 2025, Girls in front of the convenience store on the first day of school" width="720">}}
-" width="720">}}

 {{<figure src="/images/Guangzhou/2025-09-01,02.jpg" title="September 1, 2025, Two boys walking home for lunch, one ahead of the other" width="720">}}